 Yet despite the fact that about 75 percent of U.S. communities now add fluoride to water, some places still resist it.
 For example, voters in Portland, Ore., rejected a measure in 2013 that would have added fluoride to their water supplies.
 Fluoride Action Alert keeps a list of cities that have rejected community fluoridation since 1990.

-Is the presence of fluoride in your water something you need to be concerned about?
-No. In fact, fluoride in water at low doses has major health benefits and can help protect your teeth.
+Is the amount of fluoride in your community water systems something you need to be concerned about?
+No. In fact, fluoride in water at low doses has major health benefits and can help protect your tooth enamel.

 Public Health Breakthrough

-Conventional wisdom and scientific studies say that fluoride in water is a good thing.
-Numerous studies have shown that it can prevent and control tooth decay, helping to keep you healthy and saving you money on dentist visits.
+Conventional wisdom and scientific studies say that fluoride in water is a good thing, especially for your dental health.
+Numerous studies have shown that it can prevent tooth decay in children and adults, helping to keep you healthy and saving you money on dentist visits.

 “Water fluoridation continues to be the most cost-effective, equitable and safe means to provide protection from tooth decay in a community,” then-Surgeon General Richard H. Carmona said in 2004.
 “Water fluoridation is a powerful strategy in our efforts to eliminate differences in health among people and is consistent with my emphasis on the importance of prevention.”

-According to the Centers for Disease Control and Prevention, fluoridation is one of the 10 greatest public health achievements of the 20th century.
-In fact, the CDC claims, every dollar spent on fluoridation saves $38 in dental costs!
+According to the CDC, fluoridation is one of the 10 greatest public health achievements of the 20th century.
+In fact, the ADA claims, every dollar spent on fluoridation saves $38 in dental costs!

-Grand Rapids Michigan was the first town to fluoridate the water supply in 1945, and many other cities soon joined in.
+Grand Rapids, Michigan was the first town to fluoridate the water supply in 1945, and many other cities soon followed their lead.
 About 210 million people get the chemical in their every-day drinking water, added at one part per million or less.

 Backlash Against Fluoride

-So why is the fluoridation controversial?
+So why is community water fluoridation controversial?
 There are multiple advocacy groups that speak out against fluoride in water.